You can find the MHS Course Guide here

 Grades: 9

-This course will reinforce topics covered in Algebra and introduce logic, right–triangle geometry, area and volume of geometric shapes, transformations and properties of quadrilaterals and triangles.
-This course enables students to take the Common Core Geometry Regents Exam in June.
+This course will reinforce topics covered in CC Algebra I and introduce logic, right–triangle geometry, area and volume of geometric shapes, transformations, properties of quadrilaterals and triangles, and geometric proof.
+This course prepares students to take the CC Geometry Regents exam in June.

 Credit: 1